 Sites must consider the feasibility of sustaining the operation of an effective intervention after the federal support has expired.
 During this phase, sites will consider their willingness to pursue alternative sources of funding/resources to support an effective continuum of services.

-INITIAL ASSESSMENT RATING FORM (See Appendix C for TTemplate)
+INITIAL ASSESSMENT RATING FORM (See Appendix C for Template)

 Once the initial assessment has been completed, the leadership team members who conducted the assessment for a site will be asked to complete a rating form.
 The rating form summarizes the content gathered during the initial assessment and provides standardized ratings to allow for greater comparability between the sites.